-First 5 Santa Barbara County (First 5) was established in 1999 after California voters passed Proposition 10 which imposed a sales tax on tobacco products and directed that those revenues be used to support early childhood development focusing on children prenatal through age five.
+First 5 Santa Barbara County (First 5) was established in 1999 after California voters passed Proposition 10, a state constitutional amendment.
+Proposition 10 imposed a 50 cent sales tax on tobacco products and directed that those revenues be used to support early childhood development focusing on prenatal to age five.

 A driving force behind the passage of Proposition 10 was decades of compelling scientific research into the development of the human brain proving that proper growth and development in the earliest years of life was the factor most affecting our children’s achievement in their health, education, and success in later life.
 Additionally,

 extensive research and longitudinal studies have provided practitioners with evidence about what programmatic strategies work best to support child development in the earliest years and to deliver an exponential return on investment for society, taxpayers, and philanthropy.

 Each year, roughly $400 million in revenues are collected statewide as a result of Proposition 10, and by law, 80% of those funds are distributed proportionately to each of California’s 58 counties, based on each county’s annual birth rate.
 The law directed counties to establish independent public commissions to oversee how Proposition